Medicines That Heal but Can Harm: Pharmacogenetics (PGx)

 What pharmacogenetics can and can’t do

-• It can turn trial and error into smarter first guesses, especially in people taking many medicines or with a history of bad reactions.
+• It can turn trial and error into smarter first guesses, especially for drugs where CPIC provides actionable dosing/selection guidance.
+(7)(8)

-• It won’t magically pick the one perfect drug.
+• It won’t magically pick the one perfect drug, because response also depends on diagnosis accuracy, dose, kidney/liver function, interactions, adherence, and time.

-• It doesn’t replace diagnosis, clinical monitoring or listening to symptoms.
+• It doesn’t replace diagnosis, clinical monitoring, or listening to symptoms , it improves the decision-making around drug choice and dose when used in context.

 How HealthCode.Gene fits in

-At HealthCode.Gene, we fit into pharmacogenetics in two ways: we model, and we make it usable.
+At HealthCode.Gene, we fit into pharmacogenetics in two ways: we model, and we make it usable — always anchored to evidence-based guidance (CPIC/FDA) and the patient’s phenotype and medication context.
+(7) (10)

-• Enable use: Create visuals/one-pagers and support research groups, clinics/medical spas, and startups in designing and communicating PGx-aware products and pilots.
+• Enable use: Create visuals/one-pagers and support research groups, clinics/medical spas, and startups in designing and communicating PGx-aware services and pilots, with guardrails that prevent over-interpretation.

 Downloadable Resources